hfaran/slack-export-viewer/README.md

 Usage: slack-export-viewer [OPTIONS]

 Options:
-  -p, --port INTEGER        Host port to serve your content on -z, --archive PATH        Path to your Slack export archive (.zip file or
+  -p, --port INTEGER            Host port to serve your content on -z, --archive PATH            Path to your Slack export archive (.zip file
-                            directory)  [required]
+                                or directory)  [required]
   -I, --ip TEXT                 Host IP to serve your content on --no-browser                  If you do not want a browser to open
                                 automatically, set this.
   --channels TEXT               A comma separated list of channels to parse.
   --no-sidebar                  Removes the sidebar.
-  --no-external-references  Removes all references to external css/js/images.
+  --no-external-references      Removes all references to external
+                                css/js/images.
-  --test                    Runs in 'test' mode, i.e., this will do an archive
+  --test                        Runs in 'test' mode, i.e., this will do an
-                            extract, but will not start the server, and immediately quit.
+                                archive extract, but will not start the server, and immediately quit.
   --debug
-  --html-only               If you want static HTML only.
-  -o, --output-dir PATH     Output directory for static HTML. [default: `html_output`] --html-only               If you want static HTML only, set this.
+  -o, --output-dir PATH         Output directory for static HTML files.
+  --html-only                   If you want static HTML only, set this.
   --since [%Y-%m-%d]            Only show messages since this date.
+  --skip-dms                    Hide direct messages --skip-channel-member-change  Hide channel join/leave messages --hide-channels TEXT          Comma separated list of channels to hide.
   --help                        Show this message and exit.
 ```